Keyboard shortcuts

 If the dynamic constructs in the function rely on runtime information or user input to determine loop counts or other control flow decisions, the compiled functions will always follow the same decisions based on the input shapes at the time of trace, regardless of any changes to the user input or runtime context.

-Replacing pfvm:cpu with (emu2:0 or mncore2:0)
+Replacing pfvm:cpu with (emu2 or mncore2:auto)

 During this process, you may encounter several compiler errors.
 When your code fails to compile, one option is to adjust the input size.
 For example, adjusting the batch size or the image size can be effective.
 Also, it is recommended to use a batch size that is a power of 2.